External Power Supplies

 THE PRODUCT:

-External power supplies (EPS), also known as power adapters, are the small black boxes on the cord of many small or portable electronic devices such as laptop computers, tablets, modems, computer speakers, and cordless and cell phones.
+External power supplies (EPSs), also known as power adapters, are the small black boxes on the cord of many small or portable electronic devices such as laptop computers, tablets, modems, and cell phones.
 Power supplies convert household electric current (around 120 volts in the United States) to lower AC or DC voltages on which many electronic products operate.

 THE STANDARD: